ankita34359/Complete-JavaScript/03_Lecture: Primitives and Objects/03_Notes.md

 - **Mutable:** Their values can be changed.

 - **Stored by Reference:** When you copy an object, only the reference to the object is copied, not the object itself.

+### Types of Object:

+- Basic Object

+- Nested Object

+- Object with Methods